North Carolina Medical Marijuana Card

 What Is The Cost Of A North Carolina Medical Marijuana Card?

 The North Carolina Department of Health and Human Services (NCDHHS) does not issue medical marijuana cards to medical marijuana patients in the state.
-Therefore, qualifying patients are not required to pay for medical marijuana cards.
-Also, caregivers are not required to pay before obtaining letters of approval from the NCDHHS.

 What Do You Need When Visiting A Medical Marijuana Dispensary In North Carolina?